JacobPulk/art/README.md

 The primary outputs are `.bmp` files, which can be rendered and re-rendered at any resolution based on associated `.json` files.

 The program can produce a wide diversity of images.
-Using it could be compared to bushwacking through a jungle of unpleasant outputs to find aeesthetically fruitful areas.
+Usage could be compared to bushwacking through a jungle of unpleasant outputs to find aeesthetically fruitful areas.

 The program is intended to be "simple", as far as following a number of constraints.